 By lowering defensiveness and boosting openness, MDMA becomes a psychotherapeutic performance enhancer by connecting the patient to their inner healing intelligence.
 Through non-drug integration sessions, the contents of the MDMA experience are examined under the guidance of the therapy team with the person’s personal goals in mind.
 In this way, the healing occurs over the weeks following the MDMA sessions as the insights and behavioral changes are implemented in one’s life.

-In the end, remember MDMA is an entheogen.
-An entheogen is “that which generates God/the divine in a person.”
+In the end, remember MDMA is an empathogen or entactogen.
+An entactogen which means “touching within or reaching inside.”
+Rather than having significant psychostimulant, or hallucinogenic effects, MDMA powerfully promotes affiliative social behavior, has acute anxiolytic effects, and can lead to profound states of introspection and personal reflection.
 MDMA may facilitate a transcendent experience but more consistently induces greater access to emotions at a higher intensity.
-MDMA is not considered a classical psychedelic due to its unique pharmacology and its inability to duplicate, consistent hallucinatory effects like LSD or psilocybin.
-However, many consider MDMA to be very “psychedelic” especially in regards to the term’s meaning of “mind-manifesting”.
-Users do report vivid imagery and memories under MDMA but internal and external hallucinations are not as common and differ in quality from classical psychedelics.
+MDMA is not considered a classical psychedelic due to its unique pharmacology and its inability to duplicate consistent hallucinatory effects like LSD or psilocybin.
+However, many consider MDMA to be very “psychedelic”—especially regarding the term’s meaning of “mind-manifesting.”
+Users do report vivid imagery and memories under MDMA, but internal and external hallucinations are not as common and differ in quality from classical psychedelics.

 Regardless of how beneficial this all sounds, MDMA still has some risks to be aware of, especially when taken in non-medical settings.

 MDMA is a potent substance.
 Negative effects can occur during the MDMA experience and in the days and weeks following.
 Spacing MDMA-assisted therapy sessions at least 3 weeks apart is the procedure in clinical trials to reduce side effects and give ample time for integration.